 I really wanted Carrera for the back splash but when I read it can discolor behind the stove from oils and such I knew that wouldn’t work for me.
 I found a good substitute in Emser Tile’s Paladino that comes in subway tile.

 Carrera actually would have been cheaper (surprising right?) but no maintenance again is a plus.
-I got mine at a local tile store but they were the only one’s local who carry it; you can order Emser’s Paladino tile for your kitchen or bath online.
+I got mine at a local tile store but they were the only one’s local who carry it; you can order Emser’s Paladino tile online for your kitchen or bath.

 We ran into a few problems with the manufacturing of the pantry cabinet we added to our one empty wall.
 It caused a bit of a delay but thankfully Columbia corrected all the issues and the kitchen renovation was finally completed roughly 3.5 months after we started.